-HCSC, as an independent licensee of the Blue Cross and Blue Shield Association, currently provides Blue Cross and Blue Shield coverage to nearly 15 million members.
+HCSC, as an independent licensee of the Blue Cross and Blue Shield Association, currently provides Blue Cross and Blue Shield coverage to more than 15 million members.
 In addition, through its divisions and subsidiaries, HCSC offers a variety of group and individual benefits plans, related services and life insurance products.

 HCSC plans were among the first health coverage companies in their states, and they pioneered many of the benefits that are taken for granted today.

 In Illinois, we were the first to provide:

 - Coverage for heart transplants

 - Group health insurance to rural and small communities through county health improvement associations

 - The nation's first Care Van®, a mobile immunization program

 In Texas, we were the first to provide coverage for:

 - Catastrophic illnesses such as polio, leukemia and diphtheria